blisstech-zim/infoden-nexus-todo/README.md

 - [x] Create client portfolio summary reports

 ## 📅 Calendar & Reminders
+This was partially done, Lovable said:

+I'll implement the calendar view and deadline tracking system, leaving external integrations for later.
+Let me check the current database structure and then build the calendar features.

+So later ask what is left from this Calender to do

 - [ ] Create calendar view for important dates
 - [ ] Add deadline reminders for annual returns
 - [ ] Add deadline reminders for tax service due dates